-- A37 If an essential increase in spending cannot be contained within existing budgets through the transfer arrangements described above, the relevant Deputy Chief Executive will consult with the Chief Finance Officer and report to the Leader, to obtain a supplementary estimate.
-No expenditure may be incurred until the supplementary estimate has been approved. - A38 The Leader is authorised to approve a total supplementary expenditure in a year not exceeding 5% of the approved net revenue budget, and £20,000 on any approved capital scheme. - A39 The Chief Finance Officer shall maintain a record of all supplementary estimates approved. - A40 If a claim is made against the Council which is not recoverable under an insurance policy, the Leader has authority to spend as necessary in resisting the claim, and/or in deciding and meeting the terms of any settlement made in the best interests of the Council.
-The Chief Executive is authorised to decide the terms of any settlement involving expenditure not exceeding £26,500, and to spend such amounts subject to report on the circumstances of the claim and settlement to the next meeting of the Cabinet.
+- A35 If an essential increase in spending cannot be contained within existing budgets through the transfer arrangements described above, the relevant Deputy Chief Executive will consult with the Chief Finance Officer and report to the Corporate Policy and Resources Committee (where applicable), to obtain a supplementary estimate.
+No expenditure may be incurred until the supplementary estimate has been approved. - A36 The Chief Finance Officer in consultation with the Chair and Vice Chiar of Corporate Policy and Resources Committee is authorised to approve a total supplementary expenditure in a year not exceeding 5% of the approved Net Revenue Budget, and £20,000 on any approved capital scheme. - The Corporate Policy and Resources Committee is authorised to approve a total supplementary expenditure in a year not exceeding 10% of the approved Net Budget, Requirement of the Council and £1,000,000 on any approved capital scheme. - A37 The Chief Finance Officer shall maintain a record of all supplementary estimates approved. - A38 If a claim is made against the Council which is not recoverable under an insurance policy, the Leader has authority to spend as necessary in resisting the claim, and/or in deciding and meeting the terms of any settlement made in the best interests of the Council.
+The Chief Executive is authorised to decide the terms of any settlement involving expenditure not exceeding £30,000, and to spend such amounts subject to report on the circumstances of the claim and settlement to the next meeting of the Corporate Policy and Resources Committee.